jx3-gitops-repositories/jx3-terraform-gke/README.md

 # Getting started

-1. Create and clone your Infrastructure git repo from this GitHub Template https://github.com/jx3-gitops-repositories/jx3-terraform-gke/generate
+1. Create and clone your **Infrastructure** git repo from this GitHub Template https://github.com/jx3-gitops-repositories/jx3-terraform-gke/generate

-2. Chose your desired secrets store, either Google Secret Manager or Vault and create your cluster git repository
+2. Create a **Cluster** git repository; choosing your desired secrets store, either Google Secret Manager or Vault:
     - __Google Secret Manager__: https://github.com/jx3-gitops-repositories/jx3-gke-gsm/generate

     - __Vault__: https://github.com/jx3-gitops-repositories/jx3-gke-terraform-vault/generate

+3. You need to configure the git URL of your **Cluster** git repository into the **Infrastructure** git repository.

-Commit required terraform values from below to your `values.auto.tfvars`, e.g.
+So from inside a git clone of the **Infrastructure** git repository (which already has the files `main.tf` and `values.auto.tfvars` inside) commit the required terraform values from below to your `values.auto.tfvars`, e.g.

 ```sh
 echo jx_git_url = "https://github.com/$git_owner_from_cluster_template_above/$git_repo_from_cluster_template_above" >> values.auto.tfvars